The Cockpit (OVA): Home video release

 The anthology was first released in English in the UK on VHS by Kiseki Films, with this translation later being released on DVD in a double feature in alongside Digital Devil.
 A separate translation was later released in the North American market by Urban Vision, and it has yet to be released on Region 1 DVD.
 However, it's not clear whether the niche appeal of the content in general, its controversial "positive" portrayal of Axis soldiers, loss of the license, or all of the above, are the reasons behind its lack of a bilingual release on DVD.
 It was available in that format in Japan, however.
 A Blu-ray version was released in Japan by Pony Canyon on August 24, 2013.

 Manga publication

 While there is no official North American release of the manga, Frederik L. Schodt included a translated excerpt of the series in his Manga!
-Manga! guide.
+Manga!
+The World of Japanese Comics book.

 There was also an untranslated panel from the strip which made a "cameo" in episode 101 of the Galaxy Express 999 anime.